jamesroutley/imagegrid/README.md

 ## TODO

-- [ ]: Add a `--col` flag, to specify the number of columns in the grid
+- [ ]: Center each image in its row/col